stephanlphilips/pulse_lib/docs/tutorials/init_lib.rst

 At the moment markers are not added automatically, this is something that will be implemented in the next release of this library.

+.. _pulse_lib_chan_delay:

 Step 4 : defining channel delays
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In our case here, we have to compensate for the fact that some signals take a longer time to get to the sample than other ones.
-More info on how this is practically accomplished, can be found here ``TODO``.
+More info on how this is practically accomplished, can be found :ref:`here<chan_delay>`.
 Practically, example latencies could be the following:

 	- 20 ns for the barrier and plunger gates to get from the AWG channels into the fridge.